Microsoft backs SuperAwesome amid growing demand for child safety tech

 Child’s play

-As kids are growing up with digital devices — rather than TV — as their primary form of entertainment, child-focused content companies and advertisers have struggled to reach their audience.
+As kids are up with digital devices — rather than TV — as their primary form of entertainment, child-focused content companies and advertisers have struggled to reach their audience.
 This is made more challenging by the various rules and regulations that prevent websites and mobile apps from collecting “personal information” from children, such as the Children’s Online Privacy Protection Act (COPPA) in the U.S. and GDPR in Europe.
 Companies are therefore not just morally obligated to maintain children’s privacy, but legally obligated, as well.

-Each of the major companies has faced the heat in recent years over insufficient protections for children on their respective platforms.
+Each of the major tech companies has faced the heat in recent years over insufficient protections for children on their respective platforms.
 When YouTube launched a kid-focused app five years ago, it received immediate condemnation for its use of advertisements and the inclusion of some very grown-up videos.
 Facebook has also struggled to clean up its various apps and has increasingly turned to AI to help make Instagram a more pleasant place for everyone (not just kids).
 Elsewhere, Amazon offers parents FreeTime, which lets them control the amount of time their children spend on their Fire tablets.
 A separate subscription-based Amazon FreeTime Unlimited service also unlocks a slate of whitelisted kid-friendly content, including apps, books, games, websites, and videos.

 SuperAwesome is looking to carve out a niche by developing the infrastructure to enable what it calls a “zero-data internet.”
 For children and their parents, SuperAwesome’s technology helps ensure kids are not tracked online, while business clients can rely on it to help them remain compliant with local laws.